-rsu type files - User-supplied stand data text file. par type file - MELA parameter values.
+rsu type files - User-supplied stand data text file.

 Output file types from initial data conversion

 The result of conversion can be stored in a rsd type file to be used later in the optimisation, or in possible successive simulation runs as an input file.